 The memories of the two months the expedition was on the Island had remained with me throughout the years and I always had a desire to return there.

 In 1998 I began to plan my return and in January 2002 those plans were realised.
 See the Diary of Events

 There are three main aspects to this website.

 One being the Island as it was during my first visit in 1964/65 and the others as seen through the lens of my camera following two visits in January 2002 and January 2003.

 There are also some articles written by those with a keen interest in the Island.
 Please see the menu links at the top of the pages.
 If you have an appropriate article I would be pleased to add it to the site.

 Website updated -

-18 March, 2014.
-For the third time, this website has exceeded its bandwidth because someone downloaded most, if not all, of the website.
-Because of this violation, the website was removed by my hosting company.
-This causes me, and those who wish to browse the website much inconvenience.
-If you wish to obtain ALL of the images and information on this website will you please contact me by email and I will be glad to deal with your request.
+8 August, 2014.
+For the 4th time, this website had exceeded its bandwidth, probably because of ‘hotlinking’ to my images, and was closed down by my hosting company.
+If you wish to obtain or link to the images on this website please contact me by email and I will be glad to deal with your request.
 Thank you for your cooperation.
-John Farrar, owner and webmaster
+John Farrar, webmaster